adzialocha/homepage/_src/views/serenuszeitblom/index.md

 ### Serenus Zeitblom Oktett

 Named after a character from the novel *Doktor Faustus* by Thomas Mann, the Serenus Zeitblom Octet works with compositions between chaos and structure, the fragmented and united, free improvisation and classical score.
-Music as a subconscious, *demonical territo,ry* - as the Faustus-Novel states.
+Music as a subconscious, *demonical territory* - as the Faustus-Novel states.

 The Serenus Zeitblom Oktett from Berlin consists of musicians with a broad pop, free jazz and contemporary music background.
 Aiming for an artificial but organic live sound-production aesthetic, the Oktett is accompanied by a ninth member, the Klanggestalter.
 Every instrument is being amplified and processed by filters and live algorithms, neutralizing the difference of acoustic and electric instruments.
-The musicians worked with Matthew Herbert, Phil Minton, The Villagers, Stargaze, Johann Johannsson and many more.

 So far the Oktett comissioned new pieces by islandic composer *Gunnar Karel Masson* (S.L.Á.T.U.R.), *Marta Forsberg* and *Ingrid Laubrock* (Anthony Braxton, Kenny Wheeler, Jason Moran, Tim Berne) presented in 2015 on A L’ARME Festival in Radialsystem, Berlin.